-4. The Petitioners seek an order directing those county boards of elections to count in the May 2022 primary election results mail-in or absentee ballots that lack a voter-completed date.

-5. This case is still in its infancy.
-As of the filing of this Application for Leave to Intervene, the only pleadings that have been filed in this proceeding are the Petition for Leave to Intervene and the Petitioners' Application for Immediate Special Injunction.
-It is unclear if Petitioners have served original process on all Respondents in this action.
+- 7. The Petitioners seek an order directing those county boards of elections to count in the May 2022 primary election results mail-in or absentee ballots that lack a voter-completed date. - 8.
+This case is still in its infancy.
+As of the filing of this Application for Leave to Intervene, the only pleadings that have been filed in this proceeding are the Petitioners' Application, the Answer of Blair County, and the "No Answer Letters" of several other County Boards of Elections.
+It is unclear if Petitioners have served original process on all Respondents in this action, and not all respondents have entered their appearance in this action.